 The Kingdom of Heaven is like a certain king who arranged a marriage for his son, and sent out his servants to call those who were invited to the wedding; and they were not willing to come.

-If media is a party that covers the Earth, if actors, models and talent for Christ are invited to the party by God, then willingness to go is essential.
+If media is a party that covers the Earth, if select saints are invited to the party by God, then willingness to go is essential.
 We can't prefer our own agendas.

-Now consider the Great Commission: 'Go into all the world and preach the gospel to every creature' (Mark 16:15).
+Consider the Great Commission: 'Go into all the world and preach the Gospel to every creature' (Mark 16:15).
 Every creature?
 Even prodigals?
 Especially prodigals.
 'I have not come to call the righteous, but sinners, to repentance' (Luke 5:32).
 'For the Son of Man has come to seek and to save that which was lost' (Luke 19:10).
-If we remain a cozy clan in church, how can we seek and save that which was lost?
+If we hang in our comfy cozies, how can we seek and save the lost?

-Consider The Parable of the Talents.* The play-it-safe servant (the one who buried his master's talent rather than invest it in the world) faced a dire punishment.
+Consider The Parable of the Talents.* The play-it-safe servant faced a dire punishment.
 'Cast the unprofitable servant into the outer darkness.
 There will be weeping and gnashing of teeth' (Matthew 25:30).

 Consider The Parable of the Wedding Feast.* Those who made light of the lord's call and went about their own business faced death alongside evil murderers: 'He sent out his armies, destroyed those murderers, and burned up their city' (Matthew 22:7).

-Consider The Parable of the Great Supper: Those who declined the lord's call with personal and professional excuses were barred from his presence: 'For I say to you that none of those men who were invited shall taste my supper' (Luke 14:24).
+Consider The Parable of the Great Supper.* Those who declined the lord's call with various excuses were barred from his presence: 'For I say to you that none of those men who were invited shall taste my supper' (Luke 14:24).

 That Master and Lord is Jesus.
 'You are not willing to come to Me that you may have life' (John 5:40).